processing/p5.js/contributor_docs/steward_guidelines.md

 	- A suggestion block can also be used to suggest specific changes
 	- If there are multiple changes that are required, instead of adding single line comments many times, follow the procedure documented [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request) to make multiple line comments and single request for changes
 	- If line comments are just for clarification or discussion and not changes are requested yet, in the previous step instead of choosing "Request changes", choose "Comment" instead.
-5. Once the PR has been reviewed and no additional changes are required, a steward and mark the PR as "Approved" by choosing the "Approve" option in the previous step (instead of "Comment" or "Request changes") with or without additional comments.
+5. Once the PR has been reviewed and no additional changes are required, a steward can mark the PR as "Approved" by choosing the "Approve" option in the previous step (instead of "Comment" or "Request changes") with or without additional comments.
 The steward can then either request additional review by another steward or maintainer if desired, or merge the PR if they have merge access or a maintainer will merge the approved PR.
 6. @all-contributors bot should be called to add any new contributors to the list of contributors in the README.md file.
 ```
 @all-contributors please add @[github handle] for [contribution type]